 Canon G1 X Mark II vs Sony A6000

-The Canon PowerShot G1 X Mark II and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced in February 2014.
+The Canon PowerShot G1 X Mark II and the Sony Alpha A6000 are two digital cameras that were officially introduced in February 2014.
 The G1X Mark II is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and an APS-C (A6000) sensor.
 The Canon has a resolution of 13 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon G1 X Mark II||Sony A6000|

 |Fixed lens compact camera||Mirrorless system camera|

 |24-120mm f/2.0-3.9||Sony E mount lenses|

 |3.0" LCD, 1040k dots||3.0" LCD, 922k dots|

 |Tilting touchscreen||Tilting screen (not touch-sensitive)|

 |5.2 shutter flaps per second||11 shutter flaps per second|